Misterio77/disconic/README.md

 You need `rustc` >= 1.70 to compile this crate.
 Use `rustup` to get it.

 The only crate with non-rust dependencies is `audiopus_sys`, this means you need `libopus` installed to run this.
-If building, you'll also need `cmake` and `pkg-config`.
+If building, you'll also need `pkg-config`.
 Consult your distro's documentation on how to get these.

 You can quickly get everything you need with nix: